-Increasingly, companies recognize that without a disaster recovery (DR) plan, they could potentially lose valuable data, revenue, customers, and more if they are unable to quickly recover from a business-disrupting event.
-Developing that plan, however, isn’t always easy.
-There are a number of factors to consider, including whether to go with a traditional or cloud-based DR solution.
+Without a disaster recovery (DR) plan, companies could potentially lose everything: valuable data, revenue, customers, and more if they are unable to quickly recover from a business-disrupting event.
+Developing a solid plan, however, isn’t always easy.
+There are a number of factors to consider, including whether traditional disaster recovery or a cloud-based DR makes sense for the organization.

 The Traditional DR Backup Option

-Traditional DR can be as simple as backing up data to disks or tapes and manually taking them off-site where they can be stored until needed.
-At the other end of the complexity spectrum is maintaining a complete remote data center where data and applications are replicated on dedicated backup servers and storage, and data, applications and systems configurations can all be restored.
+Traditional DR can be as simple as backing up data to removable media like disks or tapes and manually taking them off-site for storage until they’re needed.
+At the other end of the complexity spectrum, companies can choose to maintain a complete remote data center where data and applications are replicated on dedicated backup servers and storage, and data, applications and systems configurations can all be restored.

 At first glance, backing up data to disk or tape seems like a good option for keeping data safe until it’s needed in the event of a disaster.
 It doesn’t require a lot of specialized equipment or expertise, and anyone from the IT team to a line of business user can change out the removable media.

 However, a lot can go wrong with removable media.
 The backup software and/or the backup media can fail.
-The disks or tape on which backups are saved aren’t free.
+The cost of the disks or tape can add up quickly.
 The person responsible for backing up data can make mistakes.
 The time between data backups can result in lost data.

-In addition, tapes or disks stored on-site can be lost if a disaster strikes.
-Storing backups at an off-site location solves that problem, but a safe off-site location costs money.
-It also takes time to physically transport media to an off-site location, as well as to retrieve it and pull the information off.
+In addition, tapes or disks stored on-site can be lost if a disaster strikes the facility.
+Storing backups at an off-site location solves that problem, but a safe disaster recovery site location costs money.
+It also takes time to physically transport media to an off-site location, as well as to retrieve it and pull the information off the media.
 Data backup also doesn’t do anything for applications and system configurations — both of which are integral to disaster recovery.

 That’s not to say traditional media and backups don’t have their place in disaster recovery plans.
 Companies may want to keep copies of everything from the least important to most critical data for the purpose of compliance, and for pinpointing recovery of anything ranging from an employee’s emails for e-discovery to a deleted file from five years ago.
-But backup, in general, doesn’t make for a strong DR solution.
+But removable media on its own isn’t enough for a strong disaster recovery plan.

 With cloud-based DR, typically offered using the “as-a-service” model, the entire server, including the operating system (OS), applications, patches and data, is contained in a single virtual server, removing the need to invest in hardware on-site or off-site.
 The server can be copied or backed up to an off-site data center and spun up on a virtual host in minutes.
-The virtual server is hardware independent, so the OS, applications, patches and data can be safely and accurately transferred from one data center to another without reloading each server component.
-This makes backup between locations fast and more cost effective than other options.
+Because the virtual server is hardware independent, the OS, applications, patches and data can be safely and accurately transferred from one data center to another without reloading each server component.
+This makes backup between locations faster and more cost effective than other options.

-There’s also no need to invest in a remote DR facility.
-Ongoing operating expenses are lowered because you don’t have to pay to power and cool remote equipment.
+Additionally, companies can lower their ongoing operating expenses because they don’t need to maintain remote equipment, including power and cooling costs.
 Capacity and performance can be allocated on demand, so you only pay for the resources consumed.
 Because the cloud is designed for remote management, it speeds up recovery.
 Compared to on- or off-site media-based DR, which can be cumbersome and expensive, such capabilities can make routine testing more practical too, helping to ensure the DR solution works when needed.

-To help make that determination, call on US Signal.
-Our solution architects cam assess your environment — including the entire IT stack — and right-fit data protection solutions that align with your business requirements for off-site location, media type, application, hardware, RPO/RTO, and cost.
+Our solution architects can assess your environment — including the entire IT stack — and right-fit data protection solutions that align with your business requirements for off-site location, media type, application, hardware, RPO/RTO, and cost.
 Our team can even take on the management and monitoring of your backup and data recovery services, freeing your staff to focus on more strategic endeavors.